ALTER SYSTEM

 Shared Server Parameters

-When you start your instance, Oracle Database creates shared server processes and dispatcher processes for the shared server architecture based on the values of theSHARED_SERVERS
+When you start your instance, Oracle Database creates shared server processes and dispatcher processes for the shared server architecture based on the values of theSHARED_SERVERS and DISPATCHERS initialization parameters.
+You can also set the SHARED_SERVERS and DISPATCHERS parameters with ALTER SYSTEM to perform one of the following operations while the instance is running:-

 Create additional shared server processes by increasing the minimum number of shared server processes.